 Considered the destination for freedom seekers, this region was home to some of the most successful Black settlements in Canadian history.
 Today, Buxton National Historic Site & Museum, Uncle Tom’s Cabin Historical Site and the Chatham-Kent Black Historical Society all serve as windows into the past, allowing visitors to touch, feel, see and hear the stories of those who took heroic journeys, following the North Star to freedom in Chatham-Kent.

-One of the last stops on the Underground Railroad, the Buxton National Historic Site & Museum preserves the successful Buxton settlement and features original structures built by fugitive slaves.
-At Ontario’s second largest national historic site, visitors can "Ring the Liberty Bell" and tour the last standing schoolhouse, an 1852 log cabin, two churches, a cemetery and museum.
+One of the last stops on the Underground Railroad, the Buxton National Historic Site & Museum preserves the successful Buxton settlement and features original artifacts and structures built by former fugitive slaves.
+At Ontario’s second largest national historic site, visitors can "Ring the Liberty Bell", tour one of the last standing schoolhouses, 1852 log cabin, 1853 barn, church, cemetery and museum.
 Each Labour Day Weekend, Buxton Homecoming features events focused around family, friends and homecoming.

 Uncle Tom's Cabin